 Our feet are something that we often just take for granted.
-However, giving our feet a little TLC will go a long way to improving our general well being and essential oils are a wonderful addition to any foot care regime.
+However, giving our feet a little TLC with the right foot care will go a long way to improving our general well being.
+Essential oils are a wonderful addition to any foot care regime.
 If we cherish our feet and spend a little extra time on them we will be well rewarded by a overall feeling of improved health.

 A warm foot bath is a wonderful way to just soak and relax tired aching feet.
 This can be particularly helpful for people who spend a lot of time on the feet.
 Adding a tablespoon of salts (Epsom or dried sea salt or even just coarse salt) to the warm water will soften the water, gently cleanse the skin and help soothe away aches and pains.
 Essential oils can be added to the foot bath to aid with cleansing, relaxation, soothing aches and pains or invigoration, or to address a specific foot problem such as athlete’s foot, bunions, calluses or corns.